bauslin/cs244b-project/readme.md

 only one block may be voted on at a time, and any block that has not been notarized can be forgotten.
 In any case, both to unit test and demonstrate the algorithm, `notarization_test.cpp` contains a standalone implementation of the procedure with associated methods to simulate the notarization of new blocks.

+## Experiment Data
+Spreadsheet workbooks containing the run logs and data used in our evaluation are available in XLSX and ODS formats in the two files named `Streamlet Timing Experiment`.

 ## References
 ```
 Benjamin Y. Chan and Elaine Shi.
 2020.
 Streamlet: Textbook Streamlined Blockchains.
 In Proceedings of the 2nd ACM Conference on Advances in Financial Technologies (AFT '20).
 Association for Computing Machinery, New York, NY, USA, 1–11. https://doi.org/10.1145/3419614.3423256